 4. How volatile is your work environment?

-If your work environment is actually volatile, it may be worth it to dish out $2,000+ for a very rugged tablet.
-If you are trying to prevent your field service tablet from sustaining damage while out on the job, you’ll probably be more than fine with a cheaper tablet and a sturdy tablet case.
+If your work environment is actively volatile, it may be worth it to dish out $2,000+ for a very rugged tablet.
+If you are trying to prevent your field service tablet from sustaining everyday damage while out on the job, you’ll probably be more than fine with a cheaper tablet and a sturdy tablet case.

 5. Do you rely on pictures?

 While a low megapixel camera can do the basics, you’re not going to get a lot of detail on that image.
 Taking pictures and adding them to your notes can be a handy way to keep track of past jobs.
 How necessary is that in your business?

 Everybody loves a huge screen, until they have to hold it all day.
 Test out varied rugged tablet sizes to see what feels the best in your hands.

 In the end, only you and your business can decide what factors are most important and which rugged tablet is right for you.